Brink2Three/boilerplates/README.md

 # boilerplates
-My configs for internal and publicly hosted services, such as brinkyeet.com Each folder is a config folder with a readme in it with notes.
+My configs for internal and publicly hosted services.
+Each folder is a config folder with a readme in it with notes.